saurav0001kumar/ACRONYM-Creator/README.md

 A simple C program to convert the phrases/full forms/sentences into abbreviated form.

 FOR EXAMPLE:
-->Enter a phrase or fullname to be shortened: Avul Pakir Jainulabdeen Abdul Kalam ->Acronym for above input is : A.P.J.A.K.
+->INPUT->Enter a phrase or fullname to be shortened: Avul Pakir Jainulabdeen Abdul Kalam ->OUTPUT->Acronym for your input is : A.P.J.A.K.